 - Barefoot Language Learning

-*GLST 220 substitutes for EVAN 101 for all GLST majors, minors and cognates.
+*GLST 220 substitutes for EVAN 101 for all GLST majors, minors and specializations.

-**GLST 290 substitutes for the PSYC/SOCI/GOVT 2XX elective for all GLST majors, minors & cognates
+**GLST 290 substitutes for the PSYC/SOCI/GOVT 2XX elective for all GLST majors, minors & specializations.

 Please visit the Registrar for information on Degree Completion Plans, Course Catalogs, and other academic resources.